 The Lutheran Digest

 The Lutheran Digest was established in 1953 out of Minneapolis, Minnesota.
+They are one of the most popular spiritual magazines that pay for submissions.

-They publish a blend of theological and secular material with the main theme of hope.
+The magazine publishes a blend of theological and secular material with the main theme of hope.

 Lutheran’s Digest has the goal of providing entertaining spiritual content for their readers and to help outsiders develop faith in the Lutheran-Christian faith.